Best daily deals

 $599

-Some competitors of the Vision Pro are significantly heavy.
-These include the recently announced Meta Quest Pro and the HTC VIVE XR Elite.
+Some competitors of the Vision Pro are significantly heavy if you count only the weight of the headset.
+These include the recently announced Meta Quest Pro.
 So the Apple Vision Pro should have an advantage over them, though the pricing tips the scales back in favor of the competition.

 It is important to note that the Vision Pro is a standalone AR-VR headset, meaning all computing elements are contained within the headset itself.
 You don’t need to connect to a computer for the headset to work.
 The headset’s weight becomes impressive in that context.